enricoliit/SeeElegans/README.md

    After running, the output folder will contain 4 files named: parameters.mat, parameters2.mat, parameters3.mat,
    and parameters4.mat.
    The set of parameters includes:
-	a) the size and sigma of the log filter and the intensity threshold of the spots found through log filtering
+	a) the size and sigma of the log filter and the intensity threshold of the spots found through log filtering.
+		Here is a description of how these parameters affect the detection performance:
+			- intensity threshold: the intensity determines the minimum intensity required for a pixel to be considered as part of a spot.
+   			- size: the size of the log filter determines the scale of the kernel to detect the spot.
+   			- sigma: the sigma determines the scale of the spots that will be detected.
-	b) the selection of a video crop to test the tracking parameters
+	b) the selection of a video crop to test the tracking parameters There are two parameters here:
+			- initial time for cropping
+   			- final time for cropping
+	c) the first tracking step involves the following parameters to control the LAP tracking.
+			- the maximum time gap (in frames): this parameter determines the maximum time difference between two spots that will be considered as part of the same track.
-	c) the maximum time gap (in frames), the maximum distance (in pixels) to link spots, and the minimum length to retain tracks
+   			- the maximum distance (in pixels) to link spots:  this parameter determines the maximum distance between two spots in consecutive frames that will be considered as part of the same track.
+   			- the minimum length to retain tracks: the parameter determines the minimum number of detected spots required to retain a track.
-	d) the maximum gap distance (in pixels) to link spots based on the preservation of the distances among spots
+	d) the second tracking step involves the maximum gap distance (in pixels) to link spots based on the preservation of the distances among spots.
+			This parameter discards links between spots if the average distance between the considered spot and the other ones differs more than the maximum gap distance in the consecutive frame.

-2) run SE_tracking_step(input_stack, output_folder) in folder Step1Tracking
+3) run SE_tracking_step(input_stack, output_folder) in folder Step1Tracking
    Give as input the image stack (input_stack) and the path to the output folder (output_folder).
    The stack requires the shape (x,y,z,t).
 The output folder must contain the files parameter.mat, parameter2.mat, parameter3.mat, and parameter4.mat.